Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars

-The main prerequisites for planet formation in this core at $z \sim$ 17 are fulfilled: dust growth to radii $\ge 1.0$~cm, dust enhancement above the dust-to-gas mass ratio of 1:100, onset of the streaming instability, and conversion of dust to planetesimals.
-Planets forming from these planetesimals could be detected as worlds around ancient metal-poor stars in the Galactic halo in future exoplanet surveys such as PLATO \citep{bvd24}, since 0.7 \Ms\ stars from that era would still be in the main sequence today.
+The low metallicity of the parent star could flag it as a potential primordial planetary system but by itself would not be conclusive because similar metallicities would arise in early galaxies at later times.
+However, if the telltale 'odd-even' nucleosynthetic imprint of a PI SN were found in the star it would make a compelling case for the disk to have formed at Cosmic Dawn \citep{hw02}.
+Furthermore, because luminosity bursts terminate planetesimal formation in the first several tens of kyr they should be composed of material that is mostly unprocessed by disk chemothermal processes and may, e. g., have peculiar isotopic compositions.
+Planets forming from these planetesimals could be detected as worlds around ancient metal-poor stars in the Galactic halo in future exoplanet surveys such as PLATO \citep{bvd24}, since 0.4 \Ms\ stars from that era would still be on the main sequence today.
 Although the protoplanetary disk in our simulation forms at $z \sim$ 17, others like it could have formed at even earlier times.
 Dynamical heating \citep{wise19} and supersonic baryon streaming motions \citep{stacy11a,srg17} can produce cosmological halos that partially contain the PI SN at $z \sim$ 20 - 25 so water-rich protoplanetary disks with planetesimals might have formed only 50 - 100 Myr after the big bang.

-As shown in Figure~\ref{fig:1FEOSAD}, the water snowline lies at several AU from the protostar, with radial variations due to luminosity bursts.
-Since the planetesimals in our model form interior to the snowline, they are water deficient.
+As shown in Figure~\ref{fig:1FEOSAD}, the water snowline lies at several au from the protostar, with radial variations due to luminosity bursts.
+Since the planetesimals in our model form within the snowline, they are water deficient.
 However, with water mass fractions of $\sim$ 10$^{-4}$ in the disk \citep[only a factor of a few less than in the Solar System today;][]{wet25a}, planetary cores forming from the water-deficient planetesimals could later be enriched by water via accretion of asteroids from beyond the snowline that were created by other means \citep{Andama2024,Linn2025}, in direct analogy to how the Earth was enriched by water at early times \citep{2017SSRv..212..743P,2013Natur.499..328W}.
 The possibility that rocky worlds with oceans may have formed among the first generation of stars in the Universe upends decades of thought on the cosmic origins of life.

 \acknowledgments